pateljannat/frappe_docs/frappe_docs/www/docs/user/en/tutorial/task-runner.md

 1. We get the loan period from **Library Management Settings** by using `frappe.db.get_value`.
 1. We run a query in the database with `frappe.db.sql`
 1. Email is sent via `frappe.sendmail`

+Enable the scheduler for the site by using `bench --site [site-name] enable-scheduler`.

+**NOTE:** You may not be able to see the result of the job mentioned above as emails don't trigger on local environment.
+You can add a print statement in your function to verify if the funciton gets called though.

 ### Dormancy